18F/cv_faq/_content/funerals/can-i-schedule-burial-national-cemetery.md

 title: Can I still schedule a burial at a national cemetery?
 ---

 Yes.
 To schedule an interment, contact the National Cemetery Scheduling Office at 800-535-1117.
-VA national cemeteries remain open for direct interments of Veterans and eligible dependents.
-Immediate family members (limited to 10 individuals) of the deceased can witness the interment, if requested and approved by the cemetery.
+VA national cemeteries remain open for interments of Veterans and eligible dependents.
+Families may request a direct interment or hold a committal service prior to interment.

-If you would like to cancel or postpone an interment that’s already scheduled, please contact the cemetery directly to cancel the service and to reschedule future services when ready.
+If holding a committal service, bear in mind that VA national cemeteries will continue adherence to the Centers for Disease Control and Prevention guidelines to prevent the spread of COVID-19 by limiting the number of individuals attending committal services, practicing physical distancing between individuals not from the same household, ensuring all attendees and employees wear face coverings, encouraging frequent use of hand sanitizer and asking sick individuals to stay home.
+The number of permitted attendees will vary based on state and local guidelines.